 If anything changes in your life, let the SSA know right away.
 If you might be eligible for higher benefits, you’ll want to start receiving them as soon as possible.

 If you need to retire early because of your condition, consider applying for SSDI benefits first.
-You might be able to avoid a lower retirement benefit by doing so.
+You may avoid a lower retirement benefit by doing so.
 Then, you can start getting Social Security benefits when you reach retirement age.

 Consider Other Types of Benefits

-The SSA doesn’t make it easy for anyone to receive benefits, let alone increase the amount of benefits they give out to each person.
+The SSA doesn’t make it easy for anyone to receive benefits, let alone increase the amount of benefits it gives out to each person.
 Despite the difficulty surrounding applying for and increasing SSDI benefits, you aren’t alone in your struggle.
-Our lawyers can help you by:
+A lawyer can help you by:

 - Reviewing all aspects of your application and disability case